 Mazda MX-5 enormous success in UK continues thanks to the roadster-loving Brits!
 The car has been present in the British market fro 20 years, and recently its sales figure hit 100,000 units.
 The MX-5 once again proved to be the UK’s most popular sportscar, which is kinda funny given the usual rainy weather of England.
 UK sales of this car account for over 10 percent of global sales and 40 percent of European sales since the MX-5’s introduction in 1990.
 The 100,000th Mazda MX-5 was delivered to Dr Helen Jones from Cheshire.

 Mazda MX 5 success in UK is mostly due to its driving characteristics.
 It’s simple and nimble, offers great driving fun, and best of all it’s affordable for most people.
 These are the traditional qualities of British sportscar of old time.
-That’s why people love this car.
+That’s why people love this car and always get a good car cover for it.
 It is a British sportscar, only it comes form Japan!

 Now buckle up for some history lesson: